inbeacon/InbeaconSdk-android/documentation/before-you-start.md

 * When the phone is locked (screen off) the SDK works in background mode

+* For Android 8 (Oreo) background scanning works differently: The first beacon or geofence that is encountered is scanned immediately.
+However from that moment on the app will only scan for subsequent beacons every 15 minutes.

 * When the app is swiped-out from the task menu, an alert is set to wake the app again after 5 minutes.
 In this case the app is started in background mode only, without activity so it is not shown on the task menu again

 * Unplugging or plugging in the USB charger has the same effect as the 5 minutes alert.
 It will restart the app in background mode immdiately after it is swiped-out from the task menu